-Pharmacists Ordering/Administering COVID-19 tests
+Pharmacists Ordering/Administering COVID-19 Tests and Vaccines

-The Department of Health and Human Services issued guidance authorizing pharmacists to order and administer COVID-19 tests, including serology tests.
+The Department of Health and Human Services (HHS) issued guidance authorizing pharmacists to order and administer COVID-19 tests, including serology tests.
 The authorization qualifies them for immunity from any related claims under the Public Readiness and Emergency Preparedness Act.
 This authorization preempts state licensing laws.
-(The California Board of Pharmacy has issued a similar waiver - see CHA's list of state waivers.)
+(The California Board of Pharmacy has issued a similar waiver - see CHA's list of state waivers.
+HHS has allowed pharmacists, pharmacy interns and technicians to administer COVID-19 vaccines; these guidance documents preempt state law.